nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **Appendix: Instructions for manual testing**

 Given below are instructions to test the app manually.
 You are recommended to start with an empty FriendlyLink and follow the instructions sequentially in order for the example commands provided to be relevant.
+You can refer to the user guide for more details on the features.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.